2008-09: Andrey Pedan, who was born in Lithuania,continued to play for Soviet Wings’ 1993-team while also training in

 2011-12: Pedan provided both toughness and offensive support on the blue line for the Guelph Storm in his second OHL season.
 He had a team-high 152 penalty minutes and was the second-leading scorer amongst Storm defensemen with 10 goals and 30 assists.
 Pedan was minus-eight in 63 games.
 Guelph reached the playoffs after finishing fourth in the Midwest Division.
 Pedan was minus-six with 1 goal and 2 assists in the six-game playoff series with Plymouth.

-Slowed by an "upper body injury" in his first pro season, Pedan is a tall defenseman who skates well and relishes the physical side of the game.
+Pedan was slowed by an "upper body injury" in his first pro season.
+He is a tall defenseman who skates well and relishes the physical side of the game.
 He possesses considerable technical and offensive skills but it is his combativeness that attracted the attention of scouts.
 Pedan can handle himself when challenged and is positionally sound in his own end.